Intelligent sampling for multiple change-points in exceedingly long time series with rate guarantees

-As mentioned in the introduction, the main objective of the proposed methodology is to identify {\em long duration, persistent shifts} in the data sequence using a limited number data points; in the emulation scenario used, this corresponds to change points induced by sig-1, while we remain indifferent to those induced by sig-2.\footnote{We note that the theoretical development does not include spiky signals.
+As mentioned in the introduction, the main objective of the proposed methodology is to identify {\em long duration, persistent shifts} in the data sequence using a limited number of data points; in the emulation scenario used, this corresponds to change points $(\tau_1,\tau_J)$, while we remain indifferent to the points $V_j, V_j+50$ for $j=1,\dots,400$, which as previously described are change points corresponding to the spikes\footnote{We note that the theoretical development does not include spiky signals.
 Nonetheless, we included spiky signals in our emulation to mimic the pattern of internet traffic data.
 As will be seen later, our method is quite robust to the presence of this added feature.}

-The two-stage intelligent sampling procedure was implemented as follows: (i) the first stage subsample comprised observations 100 time points apart in the original data sequence.
-BinSeg with thresholding parameter $\zeta_{N_1}=N_1^{0.2}=150,000^{0.2}$ was employed, followed by steps (D1) and (D2) from Section \ref{sec:simulations} with $\delta_D=15$ and $\Delta_D=0.5$, and calibration from Section \ref{sec:refitting} applied with a different subsample, and again an application of steps (D1) and (D2). (ii) For each $j$, the second stage interval surrounding $\hat{\tau}_j^{(1)}$ was chosen to have half width $Q_{\tilde{\Delta}_j}\left(1-\frac{0.01}{\hat{J}}\right)$ where $\tilde{\Delta}_j=\frac{\hat{\nu}^{(1)}_j-\hat{\nu}^{(1)}_{j-1}}{\hat{\sigma}}$.
+The two-stage intelligent sampling procedure was implemented as follows: (i) the first stage used BinSeg-Double , followed by removal of estimates less than 4 points apart, followed by steps (ISM4-1) to steps (ISM4-4), and then followed by removal of estimates less than 16 apart. (ii) For each $j$, the second stage interval surrounding $\hat{\tau}_j^{(1)}$ was chosen to have half width $Q_{\hat{\Delta}_j,\hat{\sigma},\hat{\sigma}}\left(1-\frac{0.01}{\hat{J}}\right)$ where $\tilde{\Delta}_j$'s and $\hat{\sigma}$ are estimates of the jump and the common standard deviation.
 A stump model was then fitted to the data in each second stage interval to obtain the final estimates of the change-points and the final (2nd stage) CIs were constructed.